taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [character_chat](https://github.com/mutaguchi/character_chat) - This is a chat script that uses OpenAI's API to have a conversation with a character set in Japanese.
  * [chatgpt-slackbot](https://github.com/sifue/chatgpt-slackbot) - Slackbot script for using OpenAI's ChatGPT API on Slack (assumes usage in Japanese)
  * [chatgpt-prompt-sample-japanese](https://github.com/dahatake/chatgpt-prompt-sample-japanese) - This is a sample of ChatGPT's prompt.
+ * [kanji-flashcard-app-gpt4](https://github.com/adilmoujahid/kanji-flashcard-app-gpt4) - A Japanese Kanji Flashcard App built using Python and Langchain, enhanced with the intelligence of GPT-4.

 |Name|downloads/week|total downloads|stars|